EOSIO/eosio.cdt/README.md

 * eosio-objdump
 * eosio-readelf

-Below tools are not installed after brew install, you get them only by building the repository and installing from scracth, [see here](#guided-installation-or-building-from-scratch)
+Below tools are not installed after brew install, you get them only by building the repository and installing from scratch, [see here](#guided-installation-or-building-from-scratch)
 * eosio-abidiff
 * eosio-ranlib
 * eosio-ar